Slide

 • Recognition of qualifications

-Movement of People is not being addressed in this documentation.
+Note: Movement of People is not addressed in this documentation.

-If you have market entry queries, we are able to provide technical and legislative support along with the opportunity to provide you with EU and UK product representation depending on your requirements.
-Feel free to contact CERT or see below for more details on the changes Brexit will have on your business.
+If you have queries regarding market entry, we can provide both technical and legislative support.
+We are also able to offer EU and UK product representation, depending on your requirements.
+Please contact CERT or see the details below for further information on how Brexit may affect your business.

 So how does this affect my business?